tyronedamasceno/modec-challenge/README.md

 The API was deployed in a cloud service, the base URL is https://modec-api.herokuapp.com/ and the postman collection is already doing requests for it.

+For example, you can do a POST request for https://modec-api.herokuapp.com/api/v1/vessels to create a new vessel!

 PS: *Note that the first request may take a while because it is a free service, so it goes to sleep mode when is not being used.*

 ## How to execute API?